Henry Dundas, 1st Viscount Melville: Legacy and memory

+Dispute over Dundas's impact on abolition

+Academic discourse

+In the 20th century, historians were divided over whether Dundas should be held solely responsible for prolonging the slave trade.
+Historians of the slave trade and the abolitionist movement, including David Brion Davis, Robin Blackburn, Roger Anstey, and Stephen Tomkins commented that Dundas's actions delayed rather than facilitated abolition.
+According to Davis, "By making the abolition of the slave trade dependent on colonial reforms, Dundas suggested possibilities for indefinite delay."
+Stephen Mullen, a research associate at Glasgow University, called Dundas "a great delayer" of abolition in 2021.
+These claims were criticized by historian Angela McCarthy, who rejected the notion that Dundas's actions were so singularly determinative of the course of events.

+Other historians of British history argue that delay was inevitable.
+Angela McCarthy notes that the revolutionary wars with France, and opposition in the House of Lords and in the royal family, presented enormous obstacles.
+Sir Tom Devine, whose publications include editing Recovering Scotland's Slavery Past: The Caribbean Connection (Edinburgh University Press, 2015), has said that blaming Dundas solely for delay in the abolition of the slave trade ignores the wider political and economic factors that were the true causes of delay.
+In another Scottish Affairs article, McCarthy held that leading anti-Dundas activist Professor Emeritus Sir Geoff Palmer repeatedly misrepresented published sources.
+Brian Young notes that in 1792, the motion for immediate cessation of the slave trade was heading for certain defeat.
+By inserting the word "gradual" into the motion, Young says Dundas ensured a successful vote for the ultimate abolition of the trade in slaves.

 Controversy over legacy

 Given accusations that he contributed to delay in the abolition of the transatlantic slave trade during the 1790s, activists have argued against the memorialisation of Dundas.

 Over 14,000 people signed an online petition in June 2020 to rename Dundas Street, a major street in downtown Toronto.
 The petition arose from a Black Lives Matter protest on 5 June 2020, where Dundas Street was the site of the march.
 The protest was documented by Mark Terry in the film Scotland, Slavery, and Statues.
-In July 2021, Toronto City Council voted to rename the street and other civic assets, with a new name to be chosen by April 2022.
-Mayor John Tory supported the renaming, stating that the man "never stepped foot in Canada".
+In July 2021, Toronto City Council voted to rename the street and other civic assets, and in December 2023, Toronto City Council approved "Sankofa Square" as the new name for Yonge–Dundas Square.

 In Edinburgh, demonstrators graffitied the Melville Monument in June 2020.
 In March 2021, the City of Edinburgh Council approved a permanent plaque dedicated to the memory of enslaved Africans.
-Professor Sir Tom Devine and descendants of Dundas criticised the content of the plaque as historically inaccurate.
+Numerous historians, including Scotland's most eminent historian Professor Emeritus Sir Tom Devine, as well as descendants of Dundas, criticised the content of the plaque as historically inaccurate.